Supported playgroups for parents and children

 - Wilkop, K., & Clothier, C. (2013).
 Deconstructing the barriers to engage families with complex needs in early intervention services.
 Paper presented at the 12th National Rural Health Conference, Adelaide.

-Joanne Commerford is a Research Officer with Child Family Community Australia.
-Elly Robinson is Executive Manager - Practice Evidence and Engagement at Australian Institute of Family Studies.
+Joanne Commerford is a Research Officer with the Child Family Community Australia information exchange and Elly Robinson is Executive Manager - Practice Evidence and Engagement at the Australian Institute of Family studies.